-This is a farming area with apple and pear orchards, hop yards, potato fields and cattle pasture, in particular you will see the white and red-brown breed known as Herefordshire cattle.
+This is a farming area with apple and pear orchards, hop yards, potato fields and cattle pasture, in particular you will see the white and red-brown breed known as Hereford cattle and famous worldwide.
 It is in the valley of the tiny river Leadon (pronounced Lèd-un) and incidentally Bosbury is pronounced Bòz-buree.
 Many of the houses in the main street and the public house (once a coaching inn) are timber-framed with a black-and-white timber frontage.
 And many of these houses and old farmhouses have the status of Historic Listed Buildings.

 So without further ado I suggest you dive into the History Resource.